 Homesteading and Beekeeping:

-My top read this year in this category was The Shepherd’s Life.
+My top read in this category last yer was The Shepherd’s Life.
 Well worth reading-I loved it.

-Sylvia’s Farm: The Journal of an Improbable Shepherd and Goat Song were my top two farming reads last year.
+Sylvia’s Farm: The Journal of an Improbable Shepherd and Goat Song are other favorites.

 Jonny enjoyed Adventures in Yarn Farming.

 The Heirloom Life Gardener: The Baker Creek Way of Growing Your Own Food Easily and Naturally, Carrots Love Tomatoes: Secrets of Companion Planting for Successful Gardening, and The Small-Scale Poultry Flock: An All-Natural Approach to Raising Chickens and Other Fowl for Home and Market Growers.

 The Practical Beekeeper: Beekeeping Naturally is our favorite beekeeping resource, though my favorite book about beekeeping in general is A Book of Bees: And How to Keep Them.
 The Backyard Beekeeper is a good beginner’s guide.

 Anything by Elizabeth Zimmerman is probably a good choice.
 I have and love Elizabeth Zimmermann’s Knitter’s Almanac, Knitting Without Tears: Basic Techniques and Easy-to-Follow Directions for Garments to Fit All Sizes, and The Opinionated Knitter.

 Vogue Knitting: The Ultimate Knitting Book really is a great resource.

 And finally my favorite Stephanie Pearl-McPhee book is Knitting Rules!: The Yarn Harlot’s Bag of Knitting Tricks.